akarnokd/ThePlanetCrafterMods/README.md

 - `*TreeSeed` - where to deposit the created *Tree Seed*s (all kinds).
 - `*Fish` - where to deposit the created *Fish* (all kinds).
 - `*FrogEgg` - where to deposit the created *Frog Eggs* (all kinds).
+- `*ExtractInto` - where to deposit the extracted DNA traits.

 (Note.
 Unlike other similar mods, you don't need to start the naming with the star `*` character.
 The defaults shown are just a convention I use.)